dotnet/csharplang/proposals/roles.md

   ...
 - Otherwise, the simple_name is undefined and a compile-time error occurs.

-TODO Note we're not including invocations of extension methods.
+TODO maybe we should not do any extension type lookup here, since we didn't do any extension method lookup previously.

 #### Member access